marvin-hansen/bazel_rust_example/bzlmod.md

 )
 ```

-This maps Rusts release mode to Bazel's -c opt.

-2) In your binary, add the opt flags & strip settings:
+2) In your binary target, add the opt flags & strip settings prefixed with -C:

 ```Starlark
 # Build binary